 Please see further information on sucrose in section 2.

-What Flucloxacillin 250mg/5ml Oral Solution looks like
+What Flucloxacillin looks like and contents of the pack

 Unconstituted powder: a pink granular powder with a characteristic odour of